deveshm/connormcgarr.github.io/_posts/2019-08-24-CTP-OSCE-Thoughts.md

 Why do you think Offensive Security certifications never expire?
 Why do you think many organizations value any Offensive Security certified personnel, and invest in their training?

 The reason is clear.
-Although there defintley is a lot of technical acumen to be obtained from these courses- the courses are all about the ["Try Harder"](https://www.offensive-security.com/offsec/say-try-harder/) mentality and mindset.
+Although there definitely is a lot of technical acumen to be obtained from these courses- the courses are all about the ["Try Harder"](https://www.offensive-security.com/offsec/say-try-harder/) mentality and mindset.

 The reason why certifications don't expire, in my opinion, is this.
 Anyone who obtained the OSCP when the course was _Penetration with BackTrack_ has the same validity as anyone who took the updated course, _Penetration with Kali Linux_.
 This is because Offensive Security is aware that anyone who can complete the course at one stage, would be able to do it at any other stage (given the fact they have access to the same resources as students who enroll in updated courses).
-The exams are desinged in such a way that the lateral thinking and creativity are just as important, if not more, than the technical aspects of the exams.
-In all reality, anyone who is persistent enough to obtain the cert in 2009, could replicate the same dedication and discipline in 2039.
+The exams are designed in such a way that the lateral thinking and creativity are just as important, if not more, than the technical aspects of the exams.
+In all reality, anyone who is persistent enough to obtain the certification in 2009, could replicate the same dedication and discipline in 2039.

 The course is called _Cracking the Perimeter_ for a reason.
 There is so much more out there in the world of offensive security.
 This course barely scratches the surface- yet is still like drinking from a garden hose.
 All of the concepts taught in the course, are needed in order to understand modern day exploit mitigations.